-How to Organize a Supper Club
+How to Start a Fun Supper Club: A Step-by-Step Guide

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 What is a Supper Club?
+A Complete Overview

 Although it can be just about the food, supper clubs are more about the good time with great friends!
+Dinner groups are pre-planned dinner parties where group members commit to meeting regularly with common goals in mind.

 The commitment part is the glue that holds the group together while fostering and strengthening relationships on an ongoing basis.